fbpx Skip to content

 Permanent Change of Station (PCS) Orders

-Military life often involves frequent relocations.
-If you’ve used a VA loan to purchase a home and then receive PCS orders, you may be able to keep your current home as a rental property and use your remaining entitlement to buy a new home at your new duty station.
-This scenario is relatively common and allows service members to build equity in multiple properties over time.
+Being in the military service often involves frequent relocations.
+If you’ve used a VA loan to buy a home and then receive PCS orders, you may be able to keep your current home as a rental property and use your remaining entitlement amount to buy a new home at your new duty station.
+This relatively common scenario allows service members to build equity in multiple properties over time.

 Retaining a Property After Paying Off the Loan